liamchalcroft/hypernets/readme.md

 Remember that the data located in the input folder must adhere to the format specified [here](documentation/data_format_inference.md).

-`nnUNet_find_best_configuration` will print a string to the terminal with the inference commands you need to use.
+`hypunet_find_best_configuration` will print a string to the terminal with the inference commands you need to use.
 The easiest way to run inference is to simply use these commands.

 If you wish to manually specify the configuration(s) used for inference, use the following commands:

 For each of the desired configurations, run:
 ```
-nnUNet_predict -i INPUT_FOLDER -o OUTPUT_FOLDER -t TASK_NAME_OR_ID -m CONFIGURATION --save_npz
+hypunet_predict -i INPUT_FOLDER -o OUTPUT_FOLDER -t TASK_NAME_OR_ID -m CONFIGURATION --save_npz
 ```

 Only specify `--save_npz` if you intend to use ensembling. `--save_npz` will make the command save the softmax